Mjkhan9/aws-mfa-incident-simulator/README.md

 Dual-mode incident detection system for MFA authentication failures: supports both **live detection** from CloudTrail events and **simulation mode** for testing and demos.

-I built this to demonstrate incident response workflows—not just infrastructure building, but the operational thinking required to detect, diagnose, and resolve authentication failures in production environments.
+This system detects and classifies MFA-related authentication failures in AWS by correlating CloudTrail signals in real time and during controlled simulation, enabling investigation without automated identity mutation.

 ## Operating Modes